Asset Accounts

 - Nominal catch: live weight equivalent of landings

-Normal losses (or natural mortality for biological resources) represent decreases in stock due to natural processes such as death from age, predation, disease, and accidents[14].
-For fish stocks, natural mortality is a key parameter in stock assessment models and must be estimated alongside fishing mortality to understand population dynamics.
+Normal losses (natural mortality for biological resources) are decreases from natural processes -- death from age, predation, disease, and accidents[14].
+For fish stocks, natural mortality is a key parameter in stock assessment models.
+It must be estimated alongside fishing mortality to understand population dynamics, because a stock with high natural mortality can tolerate less fishing pressure than one where most individuals die of old age.

 Downward reappraisals and reclassifications mirror their counterparts in additions, recording accounting adjustments from improved information or transfers between categories.